artefactual/atom-docs/user-manual/import-export/csv-import.rst

    * CSV file is saved with UTF-8 encodings
    * CSV file uses Linux/Unix style end-of-line characters (``/n``)
-   * CSV file is less than 1,000 rows
+   * CSV file is less than 1,000 rows if importing via the :term:`user interface`
    * All *legacyID* values entered correspond to the *legacyID* values of their corresponding archival descriptions
    * If you are referencing existing